ingo/ingo.github.io/_recipes/best_gazpacho.md

 ---

-Gazpacho is everywhere in Seville, Spain, where this recipe comes from, but it's not the watered-down salsa or grainy vegetable pur\xE9e often served in the United States.
+Gazpacho is everywhere in Seville, Spain, where this recipe comes from, but it's not the watered-down salsa or grainy vegetable purée often served in the United States.
 This version has no bread and is a creamy orange-pink rather than a lipstick red.
 That is because a large quantity of olive oil is required for making delicious gazpacho, rather than take-it-or-leave it gazpacho.
 The emulsion